REBELLIOUS SOULS

 Meet-and-greet at Asmara International Airport and transfer to our hotel of choice in central Asmara.

-Asmara Architectural Tour: Asmara Cathedral, Liberation Avenue, Mariam Orthodox Church, Al Khulafa Al Rashidun Mosque, Enda Marian Copt Cathedral, Madebar Market, Central Bazaar, Cinema Impero, Bowling Alley, Post Office, FIAT Tagliero, and a seemingly endless plethora of rationalist, modernist and art-deco gems from the Italian colonial period.
+We’ll spend the first two days in Eritrea exploring the architectural and cultural panoply of East Africa’s Little Rome: The Cathedral of Our Lady of the Rosary, the Mariam Orthodox Church, Al Khulafa Al Rashidun Mosque, Madebar Market, Central Bazaar, Railway Station, Cinema Impero, Bowling Alley, Post Office, FIAT Tagliero, and a seemingly endless plethora of rationalist and art-deco gems from the Italian colonial period.

-Late afternoon aperitif along the elegant Harnet Avenue (formerly known as Viale Mussolini) and traditional Italian-Eritrean dinner.
+In the evenings, to crown our passeggiata around Asmara, we’ll enjoy a well-deserved aperitivo along the elegant Harnet Avenue (formerly known as Viale Mussolini) and a traditional Italian-Eritrean dinner.

 In the morning we'll leave the capital and drive north across the Eritrean highlands, past steep terraces of coffee and orange groves, towards Keren, a traditional Eritrean town set on a plateau surrounded by dusty ochre mountains.